asharer/data-science-work/c00-diamonds-assignment.md

 ![](c00-diamonds-assignment_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

+**Observations**:

-  - This confirms my suspicion about the clustering of diamonds around carat values of 1, 1.5, and 2, but the resolution is a bit low (and I may not be doing my histogram correctly, but I can’t seem to get more than 4 breaks per carat here).
+  - This confirms my suspicion about the clustering of diamonds around carat values of 1, 1.5, and 2.
+  - However, the resolution is a bit low (and I may not be doing my histogram correctly, but I can’t seem to get more than 4 breaks per carat here)…

-Are there other clusters in the lower-carat value diamonds?
+**Are there other clusters in the lower-carat value diamonds?**

 ``` r
 diamonds_up_to_2 <- filter(diamonds, carat <= 2)